-For too long, the elites in Washington have forced a top down bureaucratic regulatory regime onto the backs of American entrepreneurs.
-This elites-know-best approach has led to a corrupted system that protects favored incumbents and props up easier to control institutions.
+For too long, the elites in Washington have forced a top down bureaucratic regulatory regime onto the backs of American entrepreneurs, which has led to a corrupted system that protects favored incumbents and props up easier to control institutions.
 However, with the advent of modern peer-to-peer technology, we have an opportunity to return to America’s entrepreneurial roots.

-Helping foster this new hyper-efficient economy is one of my highest priorities.
-Last Congress I authored a bill to change how the government defines Accredited Investors.
+I have authored a bill that has been introduced the past three session of Congress to change how the government defines Accredited Investors.
 The current definition only takes wealth into account, allowing those with enough money to participate in special investment opportunities nationwide.
-My bill would change the definition to also include professional sophistication as an alternative metric to attain Accredited Investor status.
-This legislation passed the House of Representatives last Congress with broad bipartisan support with a vote of 347-8 and the House Financial Services Committee with an overwhelming bi-partisan vote of 54-2.
-I will be re-introducing this language in the 115th Congress to provide access to these investment opportunities for individuals who meet the alternative metric.
+The Fair Investment Opportunities for Professional Experts Act would change the definition to also include professional sophistication as an alternative metric to attain Accredited Investor status.
+This legislation passed the House of Representatives the past two sessions of Congress with overwhelming broad bipartisan support.

 More on Financial Services